 Consistency is part of the pinning battle.
 Another key component is to pin at times where there are more active users.
 To better maximize your results, pin at the most opportune moments.
 We go more in depth into best times to pin here.
 Of course there’s no better way to consistently Pin that with a Pinterest scheduling tool that not only allows you to schedule weeks worth of content in minutes, but automatically optimizes your schedule to post to the times when your audience are most active online!

 Optimize Your Pinterest Feed to Drive Maximum Traffic

-To really get traffic from Pinterest you have to master the basics and implement best practices.
-This includes following the rules for the Smart Feed.
+To really get traffic from Pinterest to your blog or website you have to master the basics and implement best practices.
+This includes following the rules for the Pinterest Smart Feed.
 When Pinterest first rolled out the new algorithm, many Pinners who had been cutting corners found their traffic plummeting.

 The phrase, “You know who has been skinny dipping when the tide goes out,” comes to mind.
 Accounts cutting corners and implementing spammy tactics lost massive amounts of traffic.

 There’s a remedy.
 It’s not sophisticated or fancy.
 Honestly, it’s just getting back to basics.
 Create captivating vertical images.
 Use keyword rich descriptions.
 Check the quality of the links you are pinning.
 Pin high-quality content.
 Keep your content fresh.
 The more aligned you are with Pinterest’s preferred practices, the more eyeballs you can get on your Pins.

 Abbey from Just a Girl and Her Blog does a great job at honoring best practices as she promotes her blog on Pinterest.